-- Les Pierrières, which is a site facing south.
-Ulysse Collin in Congy produces a vineyards-designated Chardonnay from this site.
+- Les Pierrières, a southeast- to south-facing site located west of Vert-la-Gravelle, immediately to the south of the D18 road, at the edge of the forest.
+Ulysse Collin in Congy produces a vineyard-designated Chardonnay from this site.

 Producer status is indicated where known: RM = récoltant-manipulant, or grower-producers.
 RC = récoltant-coopérateur, growers that are cooperative members but sell Champagnes under their own name.

 - Thierry Jacquet (RC), which also have an address in Tinqueux in the southern part of Reims.

 - Sébastien Lefèvre, the vintage Champagne consists of 70% Chardonnay and the rest Pinot Noir and Pinot Meunier.

 - Vincent Mathieu (RC), has 1.63 ha of vineyards.
 Other than the regular vintage Champagne, there is a Cuvée Symphonie which is sold with more age.